==============================================================================

 if ($SkipRestart) {

-Write-Log " SkipRestart=true — skipping service restart." -Level "WARN"
+Write-Log " SkipRestart=true — skipping all service restarts." -Level "WARN"

 } elseif ($svcInfo.StartMode -ne "Auto") {

-Write-Log " Skipping restart — StartMode is '$($svcInfo.StartMode)' (only Auto services are restarted)." -Level "WARN"
+Write-Log " Skipping restart — SQL StartMode is '$($svcInfo.StartMode)' (only Auto services are restarted)." -Level "WARN"

 } else {